evainnocente/Microbiome-differential-abundance/README.md

 ## Results

+The reads were of high quality according to FastQC, with a dropoff in read quality in the second read of each sample, as is expected (Tan et al., 2019).
+I trimmed sequences with Phred score < 20, and the resulting sequences were all of high quality.

+Relative abundance of the top twenty most abundant taxa between samples can be seen in Figure 1.
+Two of the four omnivores have Faecalibacterium prausnitzii as the most abundant species and three of four vegans (and one omnivore) have S. copri as the most abundant species.

 <img width="1432" height="1467" alt="rel_abundance_plot" src="https://github.com/user-attachments/assets/2c9e17ef-9e0a-4976-a541-38630591b572" />

+Per sample alpha diversity is shown in Figure 2.
+The Chao1 index, Shannon index, and Berger-Parker index were calculated for each sample.
+No group of samples was consistently higher in diversity across all three measures.

 <img width="1432" height="1467" alt="alpha_diversity_plot" src="https://github.com/user-attachments/assets/72d76c81-9bd5-43f4-a304-df6db191befd" />

 <img width="1432" height="1467" alt="braycurtis_plot" src="https://github.com/user-attachments/assets/c6974367-78ae-4f5d-ad8b-65a3705d7da0" />

+Measures of beta diversity are shown in Figures 3 and 4.
+Principal coordinate analysis plots of Bray-Curtis and Jaccard distance show that there is some clustering of samples by diet.

 <img width="1432" height="1467" alt="jaccard_plot" src="https://github.com/user-attachments/assets/0843c9e9-5745-4b85-b93f-9c3dee485ed3" />

+There were no taxa that were significantly differentially abundant between samples.
+Log-fold change of the top twenty taxa with the largest absolute log-fold change is shown in Figure 5.

 <img width="1432" height="1467" alt="logfoldplot" src="https://github.com/user-attachments/assets/0fd743f6-a2f8-436c-b2b8-e3845123e3cc" />

 ## Discussion